 An Apprentice-style mini-market run by Year 8 at the end of the year gives pupils the opportunity to experience the challenges and develop the resilience needed to manage their own company.
 This also enables us to give them careers' advice for the future.
 Thinking Allowed talks also enable pupils in Years 7 and 8 to have the chance to listen to adults talk about their different areas of experience and to ask questions about these.
-Pupils in Year 7 and 8 learn more about careers and complete a questionnaire and suitability matching exercise through various quizzes (previously Morrisby Tests).
+Pupils in Year 7 and 8 learn more about careers and complete a questionnaire and suitability matching exercise through various quizzes (previously Morrisby Tests) and all pupils are learning about careers and finance as part of our Resilience Award.